 There are no prerequisites, and lessons are arranged through the Office of Academic Affairs, at an additional fee, for contract periods of 13 or 26 lessons.

-Jack Brown directs the Simon’s Rock Chorus, the Simon’s Rock Madrigal Group, and teaches voice at the College.
-As a singer he has established himself in hundreds of oratorio performances throughout the United States.
+As a singer Jack Brown has established himself in hundreds of oratorio performances throughout the United States.
 Recent concerts include the Brahms Requiem in Georgia, Mendelssohn’s Elijah in New York City, and Beethoven’s Ninth Symphony in Illinois.
 He holds degrees from The College of Wooster and New York University.
 He is also on the faculty at the Hotchkiss School in Lakeville, Ct.
 As the conductor and artistic director of Berkshire Lyric, he is responsible for the 75 voice Berkshire Lyric Chorus and the Blafield Children’s Chorus as well as an extensive music educational program for young people in Berkshire County

 BM, MM, Juilliard School of Music.
 Ms. Dansker is a solo and chamber musician who has performed at the Frick Museum, Weill Recital Hall at Carnegie Hall, Alice Tully Hall, and the Library of Congress.
 She is a founding member of the Galliard Woodwind Quintet, faculty/artist member of the Kent/Silver Bay Music Festival, director of the Ariel Chamber Series, and a member of the Hevreh Ensemble.
 She has also played with the New York Baroque Consort, Beethoven Festival, New York Kammermusiker, Linda Skernick & Friends, International Chamber Artists, and Columbia Festival Orchestra Chamber Players.
 Her orchestra performances include Berkshire Bach Society, Hartford Symphony, principal oboe Connecticut Grand Opera, New Haven Symphony, principal oboe Columbia Philharmonic Orchestra, principal oboe South Carolina Chamber Orchestras, principal oboe Columbia Lyric Opera, Mostly Mozart Festival Orchestra, and the New York Shakespeare Festival.